thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/02-GitHub-guide.md

 ---
-title: splashkit.io GitHub Guide
+title: "splashkit.io GitHub Guide"
-description:
-Here's a step-by-step guide on how to set up a working environment for SplashKit with GitHub, VS Code and NodeJS
 sidebar:
-label: 2. splashkit.io GitHub Guide
+  label: "2. splashkit.io GitHub Guide"
   order: 2
 ---

 ## Set up a Working Environment for SplashKit

+Here's a step-by-step guide on how to set up a working environment for SplashKit with GitHub, VS Code and NodeJS.

 ### 1. Install GIT